 There are a few different choices and they mostly come down to your preference and taste.

-We used a soft (large) Italian bread for this cheesy garlic bread.
-You can see in the picture above that it’s a pretty normal size thickness, if not leaning towards the thicker side of a baguette.
+We used a soft (large) Italian bread for this garlic bread recipe.
+As you can see in the picture above that it’s a pretty normal size thickness, if not leaning towards the thicker side of a baguette.

-Can You Make Garlic Bread Ahead Of Time?
+Can You Make This Garlic Bread Recipe Ahead Of Time?

 Or if you maybe went a little bit garlic bread crazy and have a lot leftover?
-Yeah. we run into this problem a lot.
-Our eyes are always bigger than our stomachs.
+We run into this problem a lot, our eyes are always bigger than our stomachs.

-First of all you can make the garlic butter ahead of time, keep it in your fridge and then just slather it on your bread and bake when you’re ready.
+First of all, you can make this garlic butter ahead of time, keep it in your fridge and then just slather it on your bread and bake when you’re ready.

-Or what you can do is take your leftover, cooled garlic bread and freeze it.
-Yep, wrap it in foil first by putting the two halves back together (cheese side to cheese side) then place it into a freezer bag.
+Also what you can do is take your leftover, cooled garlic bread and freeze it.
+Wrap it in foil first by putting the two halves back together (cheese side to cheese side) then place it into a freezer bag.

 When it’s time to reheat, take the garlic bread out of the freezer to thaw completely.